DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/using-selectors.md

 });
 ```

-In this example the `developerNameInput.innerText` property will not be
+In this example the `developerNameInput.value` property will not be
 calculated immediately, but it will wait until the assertion is executed.

 ## Selector Timeout